Markets take EU's new financial rules in their stride

 Harps Sidhu, head of capital markets at consultants KPMG, said it would become clearer by the end of the week if transaction reporting was working properly.

-“The key thing to realize is MiFID II isn’t done.
+“The key thing to realise is MiFID II isn’t done.
 People are at various stages of readiness, which I think everyone accepts,” Sidhu said.

 Market nerves were eased by ESMA announcing measures just before Christmas to give companies more time to comply with some key requirements.